Tips For Choosing The Flooring In Your Bedroom

 Pets: If you have pets, it’s important to think about their needs when you choose your flooring, especially if they spend time in your bedroom.
 Carpet is great for reducing noise, so they’re great for homes with loud dogs, or very vocal cats, but it’s important to consider the type of carpet you get.
 Looped carpets are not ideal as they can catch claws and nails, causing damage to both your pet and the carpet as the loops will unravel.
 Instead, choose a cut pile style carpet without troublesome loops.

-Vinyl is a popular flooring choice for homes with pets as they are durable with a long life span and harder to scratch and dent.
+Laminate or Vinyl is a popular flooring choice for homes with pets as they are durable with a long life span and harder to scratch and dent.
 It also quietens the sound of your pet’s claws.
 And since vinyl is completely waterproof, it’s perfect for homes with any young pets still being trained.

 Children: Childrens’ bedrooms have different needs than a teenagers and adults bedroom.
 Carpet is a good choice for bedrooms because of the comfort and warmth underfoot, and will be more forgiving for falls and accidents.
 Although many carpets are stain resistant, most warranties only cover food and beverages, not crayons, pens etc so choosing a dark colour will help hide those stains that don’t come out.

-Vinyls are also a good choice for a children’s room as they are easy to clean and because they have a smooth surface, dust and dust mites are less likely to build up.
+Hard flooring is also a good choice for a children’s room as they are easy to clean and because they have a smooth surface, dust and dust mites are less likely to build up.
 However, they can make a room feel cold, and any rough and tumble on these harder floor types could hurt.
 A soft, colourful rug can be a fun way around this problem.

 Care and Maintenance: All types of flooring require maintenance, however some require more than others.
 While a bedroom may not have the same amount of foot traffic as a living space or well used hallway, it will still see a decent amount of use so make sure that your floor is durable and take care to maintain it.